-7.2.6.17.2.4.1 Calculation of the delivered energy
+7.2.4.1 Calculation of the delivered energy

-Specific allocation rules must be defined in order to split the delivered volume ($E{delivered}$) per Delivery Point among the associated FSPs for every Multiple FSP Delivery Point.
-The same Tetris-algorithm as described in section 6.4.46.4.4 performs this split.
+Specific allocation rules must be defined in order to split the delivered volume (E{delivered}) per Delivery Point among the associated FSPs for every Multiple FSP Delivery Point.
+The same Tetris-algorithm as described in section 6.4.4 performs this split.

-This attributes in a first step the volumes to the DA/ID product (of FSP A) and in a second step to the mFRR bid (of FSP B) following the same priorities as described in section 6.4.4.6.4.4.
+This attributes in a first step the volumes to the DA/ID product (of FSP A) and in a second step to the mFRR bid (of FSP B) following the same priorities as described in section 6.4.4.

 This implies that FSPs will impact each other's settlement.
-In other words the behaviour of one FSP will impact the other FSP.
-This is illustrated by the following example: (as well as the correction of the perimeter of the corresponding BRPfsps and the concerned BRPsources, as the contractual regime applicable to one Delivery Point is specified by the FSP).
+In other words the behaviour of one FSP will impact the other FSP (as well as the correction of the perimeter of the corresponding BRPfsps and the concerned BRPsources, as the contractual regime applicable to one Delivery Point is specified by the FSP).